Expedition of Qutbah ibn Amir

 The Expedition of Qutbah ibn Amir, against the Khath'am tribe, took place in August 630 AD, 9AH, 2nd month, of the Islamic Calendar.

 Expedition

-In 9AH, August 630 AD, Muhammad sent Qutbah ibn Amir to carry out a raid against the Khath'am tribe.
+In 9 AH, August 630 AD, Muhammad sent Qutbah ibn Amir to carry out a raid against the Khath'am tribe.
 Qutbah ibn Amir was accompanied by 20 men with 10 camels.
 Qutbah raided the inhabitants while they were asleep and killed many of them.
 A large number of people from both sides were killed.

 They also captured a large number of camels and goats, as well as some women.
 All the war booty was brought back to Madinah.

 According to Muslim sources, the inhabitants then regrouped and chased the Muslims, but because of flooding in the area, the Muslims managed to escape.

 Islamic sources

 Primary sources

 The event is also mentioned by Muslim Scholar Ibn Sa'd in his book "Kitab al-tabaqat al-kabir", as follows: